 INDIANAPOLIS -- It took a game against a winless team, but the Indiana Pacers finally put an end to their three-game losing streak.

 Pacers swingman Paul George made two free throws after the Booker miss to seal the game.
 The loss dropped the Wizards to 0-5 on the season.
-They'll try to get their first victory Tuesday at Charlotte.
 The Pacers, who remain without leading scorer Danny Granger (knee), improved to 3-4.

 Down two with 17.9 seconds remaining, the desperate Wizards were looking for a 3-pointer for the win.
 The Pacers did an excellent job switching on picks to make sure the Wizards couldn't get a 3-pointer off.
 That led to Booker attempting the left-handed hook.